Poznań: Sports

 There are several multi-sport clubs in Poznań.
 Warta Poznań was one of the most successful clubs in pre-World War II history, and Lech Poznań football team frequently plays in European cups.
 Lech plays at the Municipal Stadium, which hosted the 2012 European Championship group stages as well as the opening game and the final of the 2006 under-19 Euro Championship.
 Warta usually plays at the small Dębińska Road Stadium, a former training ground for Edmund Szyc Stadium, however, since the latter fell into disrepair in 1998 and was sold in 2001, it became the team's main ground.
 The club was planning to rebuild Szyc Stadium with historical 60,000-seat capacity.
-In 2019/2020 season, Warta played their I liga matches at the stadium in Grodzisk Wielkopolski, as Dębińska Road Stadium did not fulfill the requirements of the I liga's authorities.
+In recent seasons Warta played their matches at the Dyskobolia Stadium in Grodzisk Wielkopolski, as their current did not fulfill the footballing authority's requirements.

 The city's third professional football team of multi-sport Olimpia Poznań club ceased activity in 2004, and the club focused on other sports, achieving good results in judo and tennis.
 Olimpia is hosting the annual tennis Poznań Open tournament at its Olimpia Tennis Park.
 The club owns a large sports complex near Rusałka lake, and apart from the tennis facilities boasts a large city recreation areas: mountain biking facilities with a four-cross track, an athletics stadium with 3,000 capacity, and a football-speedway stadium with 20,000 capacity.
 The latter had fallen into vast disrepair until it was acquired by the City Council from the Police in 2013 and was renovated.
 The football-speedway stadium hosts speedway club PSŻ Poznań, rugby union side NKR Chaos, American football team the Armia Poznań, and football team Poznaniak Poznań.

 The artificial Malta lake, which was formed in 1952 and is about 2.2 km long, hosted the 2009 World Rowing Championships and some regattas of the World Rowing Cup.
 It also held the ICF Canoe Sprint World Championships in 1990, 2001, and 2010.

 Termy Maltańskie, big water sports and recreation complex featuring Olympic-size swimming pool, is located at the north bank of the lake.
 A 50-metre pool can be divided into two 25-metre pools.
 The other pool with a diving tower also fulfils all requirements necessary for organizing sports competitions.
 Termy Maltańskie consists of as many as 18 sports and recreational swimming pools with a total water surface area of 5000 m2 as well as many other attractions such as different kind of saunas and spa, among others.
 The complex uses natural geothermal waters drawn nearby from a depth of 1306 m and saturated with beneficial minerals and elements, for some of the swimming pools.